Party information

 What's the demoscene?

-What does this mean in an intelligable way?
+The politically correct definition of the demoscene is "underground subculture creating realtime non-interactive multimedia presentations".What does this mean in an intelligable way?
 A demo is somewhere inbetween a game and an animated short movie or a music video; while the visuals resemble the latter, technically it's closer to the former: demos run in "real time", which means that while the movie's every frame is calculated and stored once, the frames of the demo are calculated and displayed during that fraction of a second, when we are watching it.
 The demo is much like a theatrical play, everything is happening before our very eyes, while we spectate, and as during a play, demos can employ entropy as well; some demos look different upon every execution.
 This also has the advantage of while movies being hundreds of megabytes, demos are much smaller, often not larger than 64 or 4 kilobytes.

 Demoscene is the group of artists who create these demos.
 Members of the scene are coders, musicians, graphic artists, 3D modellers, or simple laymen who, although not taking part of the actual production, simply like demos and being around the people involved.